kperrine/minutesynth/docs/reference.md

 `C(v=0)`

 Constant provides a patchable value that can remain steady, or be altered through time.
 (That isn't so "constant" after all).

+Param: `v:` value to serve out, whether it be a number or upstream patch

 ---